For Complex, Custom Installations

 Work on your new system begins with in-house programming and configuration of your specific HELM system instance.
-There could be multiple phases to development, equipment setup or other operations to complete your project.
+There could be multiple phases to development, equipment setup, and other operations to complete your project.

-Once the configuration is complete, The system installation begins.
-If you are using HELM as a SaaS, then this step will have already been complete as your system will be hosted on our servers.
-If you opted for a traditional install at your facility, then our engineers will assist with the installation at your facility.
+Once the configuration is complete, the system installation begins.
+If you are using HELM as a SaaS, then this step will have already been completed because your system will be hosted on our servers.
+If you opted for a traditional install at your facility, then our engineers will assist with the installation at your location.

 Testing and Walkthrough

 Once the system installation is complete, we go into a testing and walkthrough phase.
 Typically this is done with a test dataset that will be discarded later.
 Using the Site Analysis as a guide, our engineers will jointly walk through all system processes with your stakeholders.
 Seeing a finished system for the first time will often bring up some minor change requests, or bring to the surface process steps that were overlooked.
 During this walkthrough and testing phase, last minute system changes, tweaks, and bug fixes will be addressed.
 When all parties agree that the system is fully functional, we move on to the next step.